EnesErten/Bash_Scripts/README.md

-I coded that scripts to learn Bash scripting language I hope it will be usefull for anyone.
+I coded this scripts to learn Bash scripting language I hope it will be usefull for anyone.